christo/loquacious/README.md

 AI face-to-face chat experiment.

-At this stage, this is a feasibility investigation to see if a face-to-face video chat can be assembled using various AI models.
-Various components can be swapped for alternatives which is especially useful for quality and performance testing.
+At this stage, this is a feasibility investigation to see how a face-to-face video chat can be assembled using various AI models.
+Components can be swapped for alternatives which is especially useful for quality and performance testing.